bfgn.experiments package¶

 weighted (

-) – Whether the training response array has weights appended to the last axis to use in loss calculations.does not have a simple way to pass weight values to loss functions, so a common work-around is to append (Keras) –
+bool) – Whether the training response array has weights appended to the last axis to use in loss calculations.does not have a simple way to pass weight values to loss functions, so a common work-around is to append (Keras) –

 values to the sample responses and reference those weights in the loss functions directly.
 The bfgn (weight) –